1st1/async_pep/pep-async.rst

 Some key properties of async functions:

-* Async methods are always generators, even if they do not contain ``await`` expressions.
+* Async functions are always generators, even if they do not contain ``await`` expressions.

 * It is a syntax error to have ``yield`` or ``yield from`` expressions in ``async`` function.

-* A new bit flag ``CO_ASYNC`` for code object's ``co_flag`` field will be introduced to allow runtime detection of coroutine objects (and migrating existing code).
+* A new bit flag ``CO_ASYNC`` for code object's ``co_flag`` field will be introduced to allow runtime detection of async functions (and migrating existing code).

 * ``StopIteration`` exceptions will not be propagated out of async functions;